lbormann/darts-hub/README.md

 ### Step-by-step (Linux, macOS, Windows)

 1. Remove the folder called "autodarts-desktop" in your home directory.
-2. Execute the following commands in a terminal, line by line (ONLY for Linux and MacOS):
+2. Linux and MacOS: Execute the following commands in a terminal:

    ```bash
    systemctl enable autodarts.service
    ```

-   MacOS: enable os-app-verification:
+3. MacOS: enable os-app-verification:

    ```bash
    sudo spctl --master-enable